Dark-Matter7232/Realme-1-Tweakz-Tool/Readme.md

 Realme 1 Tweakz Tool is Created By AnuragRai

-This Tools helps in removing OPPO Bloatware and replacing them with stock google apps and light apps like via browser, vlc player and retro player without Root and everytime 2.08 gb ram free(only 0.92 gb ram used)because bloatwares and ram eating core system apps removed :-)
+This Tool helps in removing Bloatware and replacing system apps with moded apps like via browser, youtube vanced(no ads and background playback support),micro-g without Root and every time you will boot the device,2.08 GB ram would be free because ram consuming bloatware are removed :-)

 Steps to use this Tool

-1:go to setting->about phone
+1: go to settings>about phone

-2:click on build no. 7 times
+2: click on build no. 7 times

-3:go to developer options
+3: go to developer options

-4:click on usb debugging
+4: click on USB debugging

-5:Open This Tool
+5: Open This Tool

-6:Select remove prloaded Apps(Option 1)
+6: Select remove preloaded Apps(Option 1)

-7:Connect your phone
+7: Connect your phone

-8:press enter and Pop-up Will Apper
+8: press enter and Pop-up Will Appear

-9:Click on Allow Debugging
+9: Click on Allow Debugging

-10:wait for process to continue
+10: wait for the process to continue

-11:After process is done Select Option 2
+11: After the process is done Select Option 2

-12:After process 2 is done Select Option 3
+12: After process 2 is done Select Option 3

-13:Your device will reboot now and All bloatware will be gone(Launcher will be replaced with poco launcher if you selects option 4)
+13: Your device will reboot now and All bloatware will be gone(Launcher will be replaced with poco launcher if you selects option 4)

-I have Created This Tool For Realme Because Rooting The Device Is Currently Not Possible
+I have Created This Tool For Realme Because Rooting The Device Is Not Possible

-//////--------//////-------////// //////--------//////-------////// //////--------//////
+//////--------//////-------////// //////--------//////-------////// //////--------//////-------////// //////--------//////-------////// //////--------//////
-//////--------/////